farnsworth3010/vshbgmX/README.md

 # vshbgmX

 vshbgmX is an enhanced fork of the original vshbgm Koutsie's PSP plugin.
-It plays user MP3 in VSH (XMB) and prioritizes stable playback by auto-pausing in conflict-prone states.
+It plays user MP3 in VSH (XMB) and prioritizes stable playback by auto-pausing.

 ## Demo